-As the tensor density $\vec{\lambda}i$ of dislocation charges must satisfy the conservation equation $\operatorname{div}\vec{\lambda}i\equiv 0$, it is impossible for it to appear in point form and it must be in the form of three non-diverging vector fields.
-This strong condition implies that the tensor density $\vec{\lambda}i$ of dislocation charges must always occupy a non-zero volume domain within the solid medium, which must have a form of tubular cord, which has necessarily to cross the solid right through, or have a shape of an O-ring.
+As the tensor density $\overline{\lambda}i$ of dislocation charges must satisfy the conservation equation $\operatorname{div} \overline{\lambda}i \equiv 0$, it is impossible for it to appear in point form and it must be in the form of three non-diverging vector fields.
+This strong condition implies that the tensor density $\overline{\lambda}i$ of dislocation charges must always occupy a non-zero volume domain within the solid medium, which must have a form of tubular cord, which has necessarily to cross the solid right through, or have a shape of an O-ring.

-The area of charges $\vec{\lambda}i$ of tubular or toric shape can be modeled in the form of a line of dislocation, commonly called dislocation, representable by a central one-dimensional fiber located at the center of the string of non-zero density $\vec{\lambda}i$ of charges.
+The area of charges λ_i of tubular or toric shape can be modeled in the form of a line of dislocation, commonly called dislocation, representable by a central one-dimensional fiber located at the center of the string of non-zero density λ_i of charges.
 This line of dislocation must then necessarily either cross the solid right through, or form a closed on itself dislocation loop.